maccu71/projects/README.md

 ![obraz](https://github.com/maccu71/projects/assets/51779238/4cd59ca3-d49e-435e-a71b-6646fa46218e)

-4) cleaner.yml - kubernetes manifest intended to clean unnecessary resources from kubernetes cluster (use with caution)
+4) `cleaner.yml` - kubernetes manifest intended to clean unnecessary resources from kubernetes cluster (use with caution)

 The application is designed to manage and clean up resources within a Kubernetes cluster.
 It runs as a script or containerized process within a Kubernetes pod, providing functionality to delete specified deployments, services, and even trigger the self-deletion.
 Clean the enviroment without deleting deployments and services individually.

 Key Components:

-   a) Cleaner Script/Container:
+   a) Cleaner Script/Container
-        Purpose: The core functionality of the Cleaner application resides in a script or containerized process.
-        Tasks:
-            Lists and deletes services not managed by the application within the specified namespace.
-            Lists and deletes deployments not managed by the application within the specified namespace.
-            Checks certain conditions and trigger the self-deletion.
-        Language/Environment: Bash script running within an Ubuntu container.

-   b) Kubernetes RBAC Rules:
+   b) Kubernetes RBAC Rules
-        Purpose: Role-Based Access Control (RBAC) rules are applied to grant necessary permissions to the Cleaner application.
-            Permissions for listing and deleting services in the specified namespace.
-            Permissions for listing and deleting deployments in the specified namespace.

-Execution Flow:

-The Cleaner application starts its execution within the Kubernetes pod.
-It first lists and deletes services not managed by the application.
-It then lists and deletes deployments not managed by the application.
-The application deletes itself (but leaving RBAC rules)

 Use Case Scenario: